MartinSobel/Covchart/README.md

 **Create Tools for:**
 - rotate
 - delete
-- share the creation

 **Possibles in the future:**
+- Button for share the creation in social media
 - Searchbox in aside for curves
 - Curve that shows use of the page
 - [Configure](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain) custom domain for GitHub Page site
+- Create database with data of the curves to make the web faster
 - Make music with curves

 #### Join Covhart in [discord](https://discord.gg/4aC9tPd)